-All New Zealand Licensed Fish Receivers are required to submit monthly returns (LFRRs).
+All New Zealand Licensed Fish Receivers are required to submit monthly returns (LFRs).
 These returns record the quantity of each species the LFR has received from each source (permit holder) for each month.
 The LFRR data set provides complete coverage of all species that are landed legally in New Zealand, with some minor exceptions.
 Licensed Fish Receivers must submit a return within 15 days after the last day of the calendar month.
 If no fish have been received in a month then a nil return is required.
 Both QMS and non-QMS species are reported in this system.
 Fish that are not landed to a Licensed Fish Receiver (such as fish that are discarded or sold to the public at the wharf) are not reported through this system.
-Discarded fish & wharf sale fish are recorded on the landing section if a CELR is used.
-Where a return doesn't have a landing section a Catch Landing Return (CLR) is used.
+Discarded fish & wharf sale fish are recorded on the landing section of a Catch Effort Landing Return or on a Catch Landing Return.